avnish-by-pretest/bypretest/README.md

 # bypretest
-The jar file is by-pretest-0.0.1-SNAPSHOT.jar in target folder
+The jar file is pretest.jar in target folder